jpquast/ggplate/.github/ISSUE_TEMPLATE/questions-or-feature-requests.md

 ---

-Please select the "question" or "enhancement" tag on the right depending on your issue.
+Please select the "question" or "enhancement" label on the right depending on your issue.